MahsaRF/M.Sc._Thesis_Sharif_University_of_Technology/README.md

     For lower-level caches with relative large cache capacity, we propose a run-time strategy for managing writes between portions of the cache with different retention characteristics so as to maximize the performance and power benefits.
 A novel contribution, low-overhead and fully-hardware technique is utilized to detect write-intensive data blocks of working set during system operation.
 This proposal is one year research project.
 Keywords – Spin torque transfer RAM, Retention time, Hybrid cache architecture, Power consumption, Performance.

+Caching techniques have been an efficient mechanism for mitigating the effects of the processor-memory speed gap.
+Traditional multi-level SRAM-based cache hierarchies, especially in the context of chip multiprocessors (CMPs), present many challenges in area requirements, power consumption, and design complexity.
+New advancements in technology enable caches to be built
 Mahsa Rezaei Firuzkuhi “A high-performance and power-efficient design of processor cache hierarchy using STT-RAM technology with Multi-Retention Time Intervals,” M.Sc. thesis, Sharif University of Technology, 2013